 By request and based on availability, we also have specially trained staff to help with your kids’ in-water experience May through August.

-In general (and this is not a rule), the seas are calmer in the morning and visibility may be better at high tide.
+Typically (and this is not a rule), the seas can be calmer in the morning and the visibility may be better at high tide.
 You may see more feeding activities during your dolphin tour at the end of the afternoon on an outgoing tide.
 But as with any other wildlife experience, patience and flexibility will pay off.
 Start with low expectations; the sky is the limit.
 If you are traveling from Ft.
 Walton, the Destin Santa Rosa Beach area or 30A, and you have teenagers, you might want to do the afternoon Dolphin and Snorkeling Tour to avoid having to get up early.

-Due to limited space on board (6 passengers), priority is given to those, who pay full price to swim with the dolphins.
+Due to limited space on our dolphin tour boats (6 passengers), priority is given to those, who pay full price to swim with the dolphins.
 You do not have to get in the water if you do not want to.
 Watching from the boat is often as much fun as to swim.
 You will also most likely enjoy walking on Shell Island to collect seashells.

 All wild animals can be dangerous if, by ignorance, people put themselves in situations where they can become a victim.
 We have been with the wild dolphins of Panama City since 1995.
 We have taken out thousand of guests and none of our guests or staff have ever been attacked and/or hurt by a wild dolphin.
 It is because we make sure that you understand what you can and what you cannot do during our dolphin tours.